29

 London E2 9DG

-Katherine Gibson is in London for a few days and we were going to meet to talk about the collaborative research on “Re-drawing the economy” which started in 2013 with a redesign of the “Economy as an Iceberg” by James Langdon for “Trade Show” at Eastside Projects (co-curated with Gavin Wade).
+Katherine Gibson is in London for a few days, and we plan to meet to discuss the collaborative research on Re-drawing the Economy, which started back in 2013 with the redesign of the “Economy as an Iceberg” by James Langdon for “Trade Show” at Eastside Projects (co-curated with Gavin Wade).

 ………………….